BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 For instance, teaching a child the word 'tree' isn't as simple as pointing to one and stating, "Look, this is a tree!"
 The child wouldn't know if 'tree' refers to that specific tree, its leaves, or a category of trees.
 Understanding the word 'tree' requires knowledge of many other words and examining their relationships to 'tree'---their difference.
+Baudrillard argues that ina postmodern society, any cultural idea, image, sign, or symbol is apt to be pulled out of its social context and used to advertise and to place the individual in the position of consumer.
+As these signs are lifted out of the social, they lose all possibility of stable reference.
+They may be used for anything, for any purpose.
+All that remains is a yawning abyss of meaninglessness---a placeless surface that is incapable of holding personal identity, self, or society.

 Baudrillard believed that in a postmodern society, the meaning and value of an object are primarily defined by its relationship to other objects.
 Apple products serve as a pertinent example.